Last Updated on July 27, 2022 by Michelle Ball

 This right stems from the basic right to make decisions with regard to your child which every parent shares.
 Whether the student should testify is VERY TRICKY TO EVALUATE and sometimes it is good for the student to explain.
 In other cases, it is not positive for the student to speak at their expulsion hearing, as the student may prove the school’s case for them (what the student says may help the school to expel them).

-This is so difficult to determine, that sometimes it cannot be determined whether a student should testify or not until the school has presented their case at the expulsion hearing itself.
+This is so difficult to determine, that sometimes it cannot be decided whether a student should testify or not, until the school has presented their case at the expulsion hearing itself.

 Whether a student should testify has to be evaluated individually based on the facts for the particular student.
 Most parents think they HAVE TO have the student speak as they are told this by school or district personnel.
 However this is false.